PeterBohai/scs-notifications/README.md

 # Swag Code Spoiler Notifications
-This is an **AWS Lambda** function that will check for new Swag Codes posted on the [@swagcodespoiler](https://twitter.com/swagcodespoiler) Twitter account.
-The Lambda function is triggered via **AWS CloudWatch** as a scheduled Event, and it runs every 30 minutes from 1pm GMT to 11pm GMT.
+This is an **AWS Lambda** function that will check for new Swag Codes posted on the [@swagcodespoiler](https://twitter.com/swagcodespoiler) Twitter account and email out a notification.
+The Lambda function is triggered via
+**AWS CloudWatch** as a scheduled Event, and it runs every 15 minutes from 2pm GMT to 1am GMT.
-Since Swag Codes are often only posted every hour at most, checking every 30 minutes is enough to guarantee that every new Tweet is caught in a timely manner.
+This interval guarantees that every new Tweet is caught in a relatively timely manner.

 ## Dependencies and Services
 #### Services and APIs